 If your child wears diapers, please bring him/her in a clean dry diaper and please provide an extra diaper just in case.

 We want our children to share but not their colds.
 Please bring children who are not sick or have not been sick for at least 24 hours.

 If you think your child might be hungry, please feed him/her before you drop off.
 Feel free to bring a water bottle (or bottles for babies are fine).
 We occasionally provide snacks so please let us know if your child has any food allergies.

 Label anything you bring from home home like water bottles, pacifiers, or a “lovie”.

 Which class is right for me?

 We have over 50 classes a week ranging from the athletic to the gentle.
 Want to sweat?
-Try any of our heated classes like Hot Flow, Hot Yoga or Forrest Yoga.
+Try any of our heated classes like Hot Flow, Hot Yoga, Inferno Hot Pilates, or Functional Flow.
 Need to de-stress and stretch?
-Try Yin, Gentle Hatha, or Restore & Renew.
-If you would like an active class without heat, try Flow, Slow Flow, Flow Basics or Yoga for Athletes.
+Try Yin, Traditional Yoga, or Restore & Renew.
+If you would like an active class without heat, try Flow, Slow Flow, Flow Basics or Yoga for Muscle Recovery.
 You'll find a class for anything you're looking for whether your goals are to get in shape, or just rest body and mind.
 See our schedule and click on the class names to read a brief description of our classes.

 What do I wear?

 We recommend comfortable yet fitted attire for class.
 For women, we recommend fitness leggings with a fitted top that will stay in place and not ride up.
 For men, we recommend shorts with a pair of brief boxers underneath and a t-shirt.
 Some classes get hot and sweaty so a moisture wicking performance fabric is suggested.
 Yoga is practiced with bare feet.
 For those who want their feet covered or find their feet slip, Toe Sox makes a great sock with grippy feet.